oooAHOYooo/oooAHOYooo.github.io/README.md

 Ahoy Marketplace offers exclusive in-house content, including "The Rob Show," available on-demand with a monthly subscription.
 We hope to keep this platform completely ad free - and that's going to take some money - thus - you can show your support for indie creators and enjoy uninterrupted access while also contributing to the platform's upkeep.
 Join us.

 ## The Ultimate Master Plan
-We use a variety of software and some in house - some out of the house - some in between.
-Little by little we hope to make this platform completely indiependent - down to the nitty gritty code.
+We use a variety of out of house software and some in house - some out of the house - but rest assured - it's all custom configured.
+Little by little - click by click - we hope to make this platform completely code indepedent - and not rely on things like google - or facebook - or anything of the like - eff all that.

 ## Ahoy Operations as of now :